heyjva/support/content/src/cloud/other-features/webrtc.md

 All Home Assistant users can use WebRTC connections, even if they do not have a Home Assistant Cloud subscription.
 This is facilitated by the [Open Home Foundation](https://www.openhomefoundation.org/), which is hosting the negotiating network infrastructure ([STUN servers](https://en.wikipedia.org/wiki/STUN)).
 However, sometimes a direct connection between the client (like your browser or mobile app) and the camera is not possible.
 In these situations, the camera stream needs to be relayed by an external server.
 Your [Home Assistant Cloud](https://www.home-assistant.io/cloud/) subscription provides this relay server ([TURN server](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT)), allowing you to connect to your cameras in the best possible way in more situations.

-## Turning on the relay server for WebRTC
+## Enabling the WebRTC relay server connection for improved camera streaming

 WebRTC connections via our relay servers ([TURN server](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT)) are enabled by default.
 If you've disabled it, follow these steps to enable it.